Ventura, CA Alimony Lawyer

 Depending on your unique situation, it may be possible to lower your alimony payments, request higher alimony payments, or even have alimony terminated.
 For example, it may be possible for a paying spouse to reduce alimony payments if he or she becomes injured or disabled, develops a serious illness, or has other major changes to his or her financial circumstances.
 Additionally, under Cal.
 Family Code § 4337, “Except as otherwise agreed by the parties in writing, the obligation of a party under an order for the support of the other party terminates upon the death of either party or the remarriage of the other party.”

-Contact Our Ventura Alimony Attorneys for Legal Help Getting Spousal Support
+Contact Our Ventura, CA Alimony Attorneys for Legal Help Getting Spousal Support

 Regardless of whether you are the party paying, receiving, or seeking alimony, a California alimony lawyer from Bamieh & Erickson can advocate for you to receive higher payments, make lower payments, modify your current payment arrangement, or terminate payments altogether.
 Our attorneys are aggressive negotiators who can protect your legal rights throughout the alimony negotiation process, while advising you as to you and your spouse’s financial responsibilities at all stages.